Seby Zavala Player Props: White Sox vs. Guardians

-On Sunday, Seby Zavala (on the back of going 0-for-3) and the Chicago White Sox face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
-First pitch is at 2:10 PM ET.
+The Chicago White Sox and Seby Zavala (.179 slugging percentage over his past 10 games, including one homer), take on starting pitcher Logan Allen and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Guardians.
+He notched a home run while going 1-for-3 in his most recent game against the Rangers.

 Seby Zavala Game Info & Props vs. the Guardians